bghira/SimpleTuner/TUTORIAL.md

   - `BASE_DIR` - Used for populating other variables, mostly.
   - `INSTANCE_DIR` - Where your actual training data is.
 This can be anywhere, it does not need to be underneath `BASE_DIR`.
   - `OUTPUT_DIR` - Where the model pipeline results are stored during training, and after it completes.
-- `STATE_PATH`, `SEEN_STATE_PATH`: Paths for the training state and seen images.
-  - These can effectively be ignored, unless you want to make use of this data for integrations in eg. a Discord bot and need it placed in a particular location.

 #### Training Parameters